Louisiana Commercial Purchase Agreement

 Another important provision to negotiate is that of indemnification.
 Brokers usually require the seller to indemnify them if any property-related claim is made against them.
 As a seller, you may not want to have a broad indemnity provision that makes you responsible for a third party's conduct.
 So, the indemnity clause should be framed in a manner that you are held responsible only for your own conduct.

 If you need help with Louisiana commercial purchase agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.